mbianchidev/mbianchidev/public-speaking/speaking-rules.md

 Unless it's a large-scale, corporate event where the organizing company stands to make a profit (AWS Re:Invent anyone?), or private internal corporate events: in both of these cases, my fee is negotiable based on the size of the event and whether or not I am a keynote speaker.

-If you reimburse me for whatever, I will be happy and most likely donate it to a charity, so please let me know if you want me to donate it to a specific one.
+If you reimburse me for whatever, I will be happy and if my finances allow it I will donate it to a charity, so please let me know if you want me to donate to a specific cause.

 ### Intellectual Property